Weardale Way - Sunderland to Durham (★★★☆☆)

 | Now on the far side of Lumley Castle |

-Here the path has been reunited with the route of the River Wear, but we do not follow it for long, as soon we head off to the left - and across the fields, before turning right, to once again to head south.
+By this point the path has been reunited with the route of the River Wear, but we do not follow it for long, as soon we head off to the left - and across the fields - before turning right, to once again head south.

 | Finchale Priory |